flairekq/softwareAlphas/README.md

 2. From there, you can clone our project and start editing it on the unity editor.
 It is recommended to download version **2020.3.13f1** for the unity editor as that is the version that we are using currently.
 3. Choose the **Madhouse Before 12** folder to edit.
 On the first load of the project, you will be prompted to enter the Photon app-id which we would have sent you via email.
 4. After completing the PUN setup, locate for the Photon Server Settings and make the following changes:
-    #.
-Enter “asia” in the Fixed Region
-    #.
-Enter “asia” in the Dev Region.
+ i.
+Enter “asia” in the Fixed Region ii.
+Enter “asia” in the Dev Region. iii.
-    #.
 Click on the “Refresh RPCs” to regenerate the list of RPCs.
 Congratulations!
 You are done with the setup, and you can now start contributing to the project.